dhruvbhavsar0612/scrapper-housing/readme.md

 6. Defined POSTGRES_DTYPES constant in Constants/constants.py and used it to define datatypes of database
 7. Done for now, all inputs added

+# Conclusion

+This package demonstrates my abilities to scraping a website and clean the data in transition so that it is ready to be stored in the database.

+Most of my learnings while doing this project includes:
+   1. BS4 makes inputing structured data scraping easier.
+   2. Automating every step of data ingestion can be challenging.
+   3. Was weak using SQL queries but, with this I have learnt the capabilities of SQL
+   4. There is always a scope of improvement.

+## Plan for Furthur Iterations

+I was suggested to use Docker Image to input data in PostGres.
+I am unfamilier with the use cases of docker.
+So will be exploring docker now, to ensure that the ETL flow is able to meet industry standards.

+The captcha can be automated using OCR to convert image to text

+For now, extension can only be enabled by webdriver, but user need to manually translate page using the extension and scroll

+_Using JS injection in webpages may help with scrolling and libraries like autogui in python, we can direct the mouse cursor the translate the page for itself_

+Will keep on exploring for furthur possibilities in automation of scrapping.